-Who among Filipinos hadn’t experience borrowing money from a family member, a friend, a moneylender, a “Bombay,” or a bank?
+Most Filipinos have experienced borrowing money from family members, a friend, a moneylender, a “Bombay,” or a bank.

-Even businessmen borrow money, let alone those who work at a minimum wage each day.
-“Utang” is a part of Filipino culture prominent enough to have caught the attention of Pres.
+Even business owners borrow money, let alone those who work at a minimum wage each day.
+“Utang” has been a part of Filipino culture, prominent enough to have caught the attention of Pres.
 Rodrigo Duterte.

 During the 2016 elections, then presidency candidate Mayor Duterte clearly stated his plans to irradiate the ‘5-6’ lending scheme in the country.
 The ‘5-6’ lending system is known to be the famous business of Indians, locally known as “Bombays,” here in the Philippines.

 The Bombays are usually depicted to be wearing turbans, riding motorbikes, sometimes walking with a long umbrella, and offering loans with daily repayments.
-It does not matter if the repayments are as small as 20 pesos a day, they will diligently come at the borrower’s doorsteps everyday.
-Sometimes they will even offer furniture, small appliances, and other household items and the payments will be just the same-everyday.
+It does not matter if the repayments are as small as 20 pesos a day.
+They will diligently come to the borrower’s doorsteps every day.
+Sometimes they will even offer furniture, small appliances, and other household items, and the payments will be the same daily.

 5-6 Loan Computation

-The 5-6 lending system was brought by Indian nationals in the 70’s and it has spread like a wildfire.
-They didn’t need any advertisements, the Indians’ lending business was popularized by gossips in the neighborhood.
-Since borrowing money is part of the Filipino’s culture, this lending system was greatly accepted despite the staggering interest rate of 20%.
+The 5-6 lending system was brought by Indian nationals in the ’70s, and it has spread like wildfire.
+They didn’t need any advertisements.
+The Indians’ lending business was popularized by gossip in the neighborhood.
+Since borrowing money is part of Filipino culture, this lending system was greatly accepted despite the staggering interest rate of 20%.

-Aside from the 5- 6, there are other types moneylending in the Philippines.
+Aside from the 5- 6, there are other types of moneylending in the Philippines.

 Fix Rate Loan Definition